govau/content-guide/_accessibility-inclusivity/inclusive-language-terms.md

 "
 %}

-More [examples of how to talk about disability](http://pwd.org.au/library/guide-to-reporting-disability.html){:rel="external"} are available from People with Disability.

 ### Speak to the person, not their difference

 Speak to the person in plain English without jargon.
 Don't speak to their difference.